david-dick/firefox-marionette/README.md

 - capabilities - use the supplied [capabilities](https://metacpan.org/pod/Firefox::Marionette::Capabilities) object, for example to set whether the browser should [accept insecure certs](https://metacpan.org/pod/Firefox::Marionette::Capabilities#accept_insecure_certs) or whether the browser should use a [proxy](https://metacpan.org/pod/Firefox::Marionette::Proxy).
 - chatty - Firefox is extremely chatty on the network, including checking for the lastest malware/phishing sites, updates to firefox/etc.  This option is therefore off ("0") by default, however, it can be switched on ("1") if required.
 Even with chatty switched off, [connections to firefox.settings.services.mozilla.com will still be made](https://bugzilla.mozilla.org/show_bug.cgi?id=1598562#c13).
 The only way to prevent this seems to be to set firefox.settings.services.mozilla.com to 127.0.0.1 via [/etc/hosts](https://en.wikipedia.org/wiki//etc/hosts).
 NOTE: that this option only works when profile\_name/profile is not specified.
 - console - show the [browser console](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console/) when the browser is launched.
 This defaults to "0" (off).
 - debug - should firefox's debug to be available via STDERR.
 This defaults to "0".
 Any ssh connections will also be printed to STDERR.
 This defaults to "0" (off).
+This setting may be updated by the [debug](https://metacpan.org/pod/Firefox::Marionette#debug) method.
 - developer - only allow a [developer edition](https://www.mozilla.org/en-US/firefox/developer/) to be launched.
 This defaults to "0" (off).
 - devtools - begin the session with the [devtools](https://developer.mozilla.org/en-US/docs/Tools) window opened in a separate window.
 - height - set the [height](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29) of the initial firefox window